For information about buying AAUP shirts, pins, stickers, and more, click here.

 Subscriptions start with the current issue at the time of payment.
 Cancellations are not accepted in the course of the subscription year.
 Claims are accepted within 60 days of publication date.
 Multiple issue subscriptions are accepted.
 Rates include postage and handling.

-Single copy of Academe (excluding salary survey and the Bulletin): $10.00 Note: We have a limited supply of back issues.
+Single copy of Academe (excluding compensation survey and the Bulletin): $10.00 Note: We have a limited supply of back issues.
 Please contact us for availability of specific issues.

 Bulletin of the AAUP